 Start: The Pier Head and the Three Graces

-Begin at the Pier Head and face the three waterfront buildings.
+Begin at the Pier Head (George's Parade, L3 1DP) and face the three iconic waterfront buildings.

 The Royal Liver Building (1911), Cunard Building (1916), and Port of Liverpool Building (1907) represent Liverpool at its commercial peak.
-By the time they were built, Liverpool was handling a significant proportion of global maritime trade.
-The buildings were not civic vanity — they were working commercial headquarters for the institutions that ran the port.
+By the time they were built, Liverpool handled roughly 40% of the world's trade.
+These buildings were not civic vanity—they were working commercial headquarters for the institutions that ran the port.

-Time here: twenty minutes to look properly at all three buildings and walk the Pier Head arc.
+- Time here: 20 minutes to look properly at all three buildings and walk the Pier Head arc.

-Walk south from the Pier Head along the waterfront to the Albert Dock.
+Walk south from the Pier Head along the waterfront to the Royal Albert Dock (L3 4AF).

-Time here: thirty minutes for the dock itself, two-plus hours if you go into the museums.
+- Time here: 30 minutes for the dock itself, two-plus hours if you go into the museums.

 Stop 3: Liverpool Town Hall (1754)

-From Albert Dock, walk north through the city centre to Dale Street and the Town Hall.
+From Albert Dock, walk north through the City Centre to High Street / Dale Street and the Town Hall (High St, L2 3SW).

-Time here: ten to fifteen minutes for the exterior.
+- Time here: 10 to 15 minutes for the exterior.

 Stop 4: St George's Hall (1854)

-Continue east to Lime Street and the plateau where St George's Hall stands.
+Continue east to Lime Street and the plateau where St George's Hall (St George's Place, L1 1JJ) stands.

-Time here: thirty minutes minimum to see the exterior, plateau, and a quick interior visit.
+- Time here: 30 minutes minimum to see the exterior, plateau, and a quick interior visit.

 Stop 5: Bluecoat Chambers (1716)

-Walk south from Lime Street through the city centre to School Lane and Bluecoat Chambers.
+Walk south from Lime Street through the city centre to School Lane and Bluecoat Chambers (School Lane, L1 3BX).

-Time here: twenty minutes for the building; longer if you want the galleries or cafe.
+- Time here: 20 minutes for the building; longer if you want to visit the galleries or cafe.

 Stop 6: Hope Street and the Two Cathedrals

-Walk south from Bluecoat through the Georgian Quarter to Hope Street and the full half-mile between the two cathedrals.
+Walk south from Bluecoat through the Georgian Quarter to Hope Street and the half-mile stretch between the two cathedrals.

 | Stop | Walking from previous |